Security Data Works

 H1-PLATFORM-01, applied to the DSPM/DLP procurement surface.

 The anchor hypothesis on the research page reads: an open table format (Iceberg), a neutral catalog, and a swappable query engine form the platform baseline that survives vendor consolidation and supports analytical workloads at scale.
-The DSPM/DLP/AI Security category is the most visible procurement surface where the platform question gets ducked — the policy-layer marketing focuses on the visible capability while the underlying infrastructure assumption is left implicit.
+The DSPM/DLP/AI Security category is the most visible procurement surface where the platform question gets ducked, because the policy-layer marketing focuses on the visible capability while the underlying infrastructure assumption is left implicit.

 The pipes are where the program either earns its claims or doesn't.